-The team at Berrington want to embark on a project that opens up this space to everyone and conserves the gardens for future generations.
+The team at Berrington have embarked on a project that will open up this space to everyone and will conserve the gardens for future generations.

-We will be combining findings from reports such as the recent 2017 Wessex Archaeology report with other findings, such as the James Crummer papers from the Hergest Croft Archive.
-When combined, all of this information will hopefully give us an idea of Berrington's past which is hidden beneath the soil.
+We have been combining findings from reports such as the recent 2017 Wessex Archaeology report with other findings, such as the James Crummer papers from the Hergest Croft Archive.
+All of this information is giving us an idea of how 'Capability' Brown intended Berrington to look.

 This project update is designed to keep you informed and up to date with the latest developments, progress and occasional discoveries associated with this project.

 'Patina' by students from the Hereford College of Arts

 24 May 18